Leica X Typ 113 vs Sony RX1R

 It is notable that the RX1R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X Typ 113 does not feature such a mic input.

-Both the X Typ 113 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the X Typ 113 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the X Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Typ 113 Manual (free pdf) or the online Sony RX1R Manual.
+Further information on the features and operation of the X Typ 113 and RX1R can be found, respectively, in the Leica X Typ 113 Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica X Typ 113 and the Sony RX1R?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.